Summary of Romans

-Romans 5 is powerful and instrumental in understanding that we are completely reconciled with God through Jesus Christ.
-God did not spare his son, but graciously gave him for us to undo what Adam did in the garden.
-Death came through one man's sin, but life came more abundantly in every way through the gift of Jesus.
-Paul stresses that this reconciliation is not something we are waiting for, but in every sense of the word, we are righteous, holy and pure before God.
+Romans 5 is powerful and instrumental in understanding that we are reconciled with God through Jesus Christ.
+God did not spare His own son, but graciously gave Him for us to undo what Adam did in the garden.
+Death came through one man’s sin, but life came more abundantly in every way through the gift of Jesus.
+Paul stresses that this reconciliation is not something we are waiting for, but in every sense of the word, believers are righteous, holy, and acceptable to God.

-Romans 6 eloquently teaches that, as born again believers, sin's power over us is broken.
+Romans 6 eloquently teaches that when we are born again, sin’s power is broken in our lives.
 Paul maintains that we are freed from sin and made alive to God through Jesus Christ.
-Our sin nature was crucified with him when we were baptized into his death.
-Now through Jesus, we have received the gift of God which was eternal life.
+Our sinful nature was crucified with Him when we were baptized into his death.
+Now through Jesus, we have received the gift of God, which is eternal life.

-Romans 7 shows us the contrast between living bound to the law and living fresh and new by the spirit of God.
-No longer slaves or in bondage, we are free to belong to another.
-The struggle with sin may still be evident, but Paul maintains we have no obligation to it.
-If we live by the Spirit then we will bear fruit according to our new nature.
+Romans 7 shows us the contrast between living bound to the law and living by the Spirit of God.
+We are no longer in bondage as slaves and are now free to belong to God.
+The struggle with sin may still be evident, but Paul maintains we have no obligation to succumb to it.
+We are instructed to live by the Spirit and bear fruit according to our new nature.

-Romans 8 shows how to live by the Spirit, letting peace rule in our hearts.
-The Holy Spirit within us testifies that we are children of God.
-He gives us assurance before God so we are convinced that nothing will ever separate us from His love.
+Romans 8 shows how to live by the Spirit and let peace rule in our hearts.
+The Holy Spirit within us continually testifies to us that we are children of God.
+He gives us assurance with God to convince us that nothing will ever separate us from His love.
 This is a passage of hope because we know our future is bright in Christ.

-Romans 9 teaches us that it is not natural children that are God's children, but rather children of the promise.
+Romans 9 teaches us that it is not natural children that are God’s children, but rather children of the promise.
 The promise comes through faith in Christ not by works of the Law.
-The Israelites who pursued righteousness by the law did not obtain it.
-But Gentiles, those who pursued it by faith, obtained their righteousness through Jesus Christ.
-Chapter 9 is a sobering call that Christ alone saves nothing else is sufficient.
+He uses the example of the Israelites, who pursued righteousness by the law without obtaining it, and Gentiles, who pursued it by faith and obtained righteousness through Jesus Christ.
+Chapter 9 is a sobering call that faith in Christ alone saves us.

-Romans 11 discusses that although Israel as a whole rejected Jesus as their Messiah, there is still a remnant chosen by grace.
+Romans 11 discusses that, although Israel as a whole rejected Jesus as the Messiah, there is still a remnant chosen by grace.
 Their dismissal of Jesus has blessed the world because this salvation message was then opened to the Gentiles.
-However, they have not fallen beyond recovery, in the end Israel will be saved through faith.
-God's plan includes bestowing mercy upon all mankind.
+However, they have not fallen beyond recovery, and in the end Israel will be saved through faith.
+God’s plan includes bestowing mercy upon all mankind.

 Romans 12 encourages us to be living sacrifices in view of the mercy we have received in Christ Jesus.
-We do this through renewing our minds to the truth of God's word, serving and blessing the body of Christ through our gifts and above all by loving and being devoted to one another.
-Romans 12 is a call to live a life of peace, faithfully serving the Lord in all things and overcoming the evil of the world by the lives we live through Christ Jesus.
+We do this through renewing our minds to the truth of God’s word, serving and blessing the body of Christ through our gifts and above all by loving and being devoted to one another.
+Romans 12 is a call to live a life of peace, faithfully serving the Lord in all things and overcoming the evil of the world by faith.

-Romans 13 is a charge to clothe ourselves with Christ Jesus and live as his children in this present world.
+Romans 13 is a charge to clothe ourselves with Christ Jesus and live as His children in this present world.
 We are to submit to authorities and to pay respect where it is due.
-We are to awake from our slumber and serve the Lord out of love showing that we are included in the light of the gospel.
+We are to wake up and serve the Lord out of love by showing others the light of the gospel.

 Romans 15 stresses unity within the body of believers.
 We are to take the encouragement from the scriptures and Christ as our example in how we live accepting one another.
 Paul reminds us that we are competent ministers of the gospel taking in and internalizing the amazing grace that was covered in the previous chapters.
 Now it is our job to share it with others.